alirezashn79/todox-university-project/README.md

 # 🚀 TodoX - The Ultimate Task Manager For University Project

-Welcome to **TodoX**! 🎯 Manage your tasks effortlessly with our advanced features and beautiful design.
+Welcome to **TodoX** 🎯 Manage your tasks effortlessly with our advanced features and beautiful design.
 Now live at [todox.ir](http://todox.ir)! 🌟

 ---